-Arne Doornebal (1983) organizes trade missions to and from Africa, as well as conferences and workshops about doing business in Africa, occasionally moderating them.
+Arne Doornebal (1983) organises trade missions to and from Africa, as well as conferences and workshops about doing business in Africa, occasionally moderating them.
 Doornebal joined NABC early 2016, initially focusing on media relations and writing press releases, tasks that are still part of his duties.
 These press releases get often picked up by the larges newspapers and websites in The Netherlands.
-Doornebal has travelled to 19 different countries in Africa, and lived in Uganda and South Sudan between 2007 and 2014, while working as a freelance journalist and photographer in the region.
+Doornebal has travelled to 20 different countries in Africa, and lived in Uganda and South Sudan between 2007 and 2014, while working as a freelance journalist and photographer in the region.

 As a former correspondent, he is still being approached to comment on breaking news developments in Africa, for example by BNR news radio, Radio 2, Nieuwsuur or De Wereld Draait Door.
 He also writes op-eds, mainly for NRC Handelsblad and OneWorld, and occasionally analysis or interviews.